enactjs/cli/docs/building-apps.md

 By default, projects will build in development mode.
 When you're code is ready for deployment you can build in production mode.
 Production mode will minify the source code and remove dead code, along with numerous other minor code optimization strategies.

 ## \_\_DEV\_\_ Keyword
-In order to make development and debugging simpler, the enact cli supports a special `__DEV__` keyboard in both javascript and CSS.
+In order to make development and debugging simpler, the Enact CLI supports a special `__DEV__` keyboard in both javascript and CSS.

 In javascript, for example: